0xtavian/axiom-wiki/0-Installation.md

 $HOME/.axiom/interact/axiom-configure
 ```
 ## Manual
-To install axiom on an OS that is not on our [supported](https://github.com/pry0cc/axiom#operating-systems-supported]) list, all you have to do is ensure that you have all the right dependencies and then run the configuration script.
+To install axiom on an OS that is not on our [supported](https://github.com/pry0cc/axiom/blob/master/README.md#operating-systems-supported]) list, all you have to do is ensure that you have all the right dependencies and then run `axiom-account-setup`.

 ## Dependencies
 - Digital Ocean API Key - (Personal Access Token) - https://cloud.digitalocean.com/account/api/tokens